Diffusion-limited aggregation on the hyperbolic plane: The process of ratios

 Then one has for all $i$,

 \end{theorem}

 The next lemma, which is one of the two main ingredients in the proof of the theorem, gives upper bounds on the expected growth of $R(t)$.
-Its proof relies on a combination of lemmas \ref{lemX} and \ref{lemY}. \begin{lemma} There exist universal constants $\delta, c_1, c_2>0$ such that one has for all $t \geq 0$, Moreover, defining the following event,
+Its proof relies on a combination of Lemmas \ref{lemX} and \ref{lemY}.